thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

     <!-- Enable liberty-maven-plugin -->
 ```

+---

-# How to convert JSON Data from a String in a Java Class with MicroProfile JSON-B?
+# How to convert JSON Data from a String in a Java Class with JSON-B?

-When we get the result of the response of our endpoint `getAuthor` we got the data in a JSON format, but we what to handle the data of an Author in a Author class.
+When we get the result of the response of our endpoint `getAuthor` we got the data in a JSON format, but we want use data in an instance of a Author class.

-With Json-b we can define a JsonbAdapter class and overwritee the operations `adaptToJson` and `adaptFromJson`.
+With Json-b we can define a [JsonbAdapter](https://www.eclipsecon.org/na2016/sites/default/files/slides/JSONB%20-%20EclipseCon%202016.pdf) class and override the operations `adaptToJson` and `adaptFromJson`.
 In the operation`adaptFromJson` we define how to create a Author object a JSON object.

 ```java